Skip to main content

 3. In the submenu of the ‘Mean’ series select Line as the chart type;

-4. Adjust colors of series if you need (check the article about color regimes);
+4. Adjust colors of series if you need to;

 5. Now, you may move the mean to a separate group, for which a different y-axis will be set and the mean will look visually more expressive: